AdobeDocs/cc-everywhere/src/pages/guides/concepts/mobile-web-support.md

 The Adobe Express Embed SDK works on mobile web by default.
 The [`skipBrowserSupportCheck`](../../v4/shared/src/types/host-info-types/interfaces/config-params-base.md) parameter is specifically designed to bypass browser compatibility checks that might otherwise cause the SDK to fail initialization on mobile browsers.

+## Implementation Path

+### 🎯 Quick Start

+Perfect for getting mobile web support working immediately:

+1. Set `skipBrowserSupportCheck: true`
+2. Add basic mobile detection
+3. Configure container sizing

+### 🔧 Standard Implementation

+For production-ready mobile experiences:

+1. Add dynamic loading with error handling
+2. Implement performance optimizations
+3. Configure mobile-specific UI elements

+### 🚀 Advanced Features

+For optimized, custom mobile experiences:

+1. CDN mode for performance
+2. Custom UI patterns for mobile
+3. PWA integration

 ### Module Compatibility

+While the Adobe Express Embed SDK works well across all workflows on mobile web, this section focuses on the Generate Image and Edit Image modules as they represent the most common use cases for mobile implementations.

-### Generate Image Module
+#### Generate Image Module

 The **[Generate Image module](./generate-image-v2.md#features-overview)** works well on mobile web with full functionality:

-- Text-to-image generation
-- AI-powered image creation
+- Generate image from text
 - Export options
-- All standard features supported
+- All standard such as styles, content types, etc.
 - **[Rich Preview](./generate-image-v2.md#rich-preview)**: Not available on mobile phones, but available on tablets

-### Edit Image Module
+#### Edit Image Module

 The **[Edit Image module](./edit-image-v2.md)** is possible on mobile web but may have some limitations:

-- Basic editing features work
+- Basic editing features such as crop, remove background, etc. work
-- Some advanced features may have issues
+- Some advanced features such as export options may have issues
 - Performance may vary based on device capabilities
-- Touch interface optimizations may be limited
+- Touch interface optimizations may be limited on mobile phones

 ### Configuration

-#### Basic Setup
+#### 🚀 Quick Setup (Recommended)

+Get mobile web support working in minutes

 Use [`skipBrowserSupportCheck: true`](../../v4/shared/src/types/host-info-types/interfaces/config-params-base.md) to bypass browser compatibility checks and prevent SDK initialization failures on mobile browsers: